Marcowako/python-intro-v1/lessons/04 - Core Data Structures/README.md

-# Lesson 4 — Core Data Structures
+# Lesson 4 — Data Structures & Loops

 **Lesson Overview**
 Students learn Python's four core built-in data structures and when to reach for each one.
 List comprehensions are introduced here as a natural extension of the loops and lists students already know.